Satish Prasad Singh: Biography

-He was a member of Koeri community and his daughter Suchitra Sinha is married to Nagmani, the son of Jagdeo Prasad who was popularly known as "Lenin of Bihar".
+He was a member of saraiya community and his daughter Suchitra Singh is married to Nagmani, son of Jagdeo Prasad who was popularly known as "Lenin of Bihar".

 Singh headed a coalition government led by Soshit Samaj Dal and supported by the Indian National Congress.
 He was elected to the 7th Lok Sabha (the lower house of the Parliament of India) from the Khagaria constituency of Bihar in 1980 as a member of the Congress Party.
 He was the first Chief Minister of Bihar who belonged to the other backward classes.

-Singn joined the Indian National Congress in 1980 and was elected to the Lok Sabha in his very first attempt.
+Singh joined the Indian National Congress in 1980 and was elected to the Lok Sabha in his very first attempt.
 He later joined the Bhartiya Janata Party in September 2013 but later quit the party after protesting against the poor representation of Kushwahas in the assembly tickets distribution.

 Singh hailed from a prosperous family and owned more than 50 acre land.
 He married Gyan Kala, who belonged to another caste.
-The inter caste marriage being difficult in those days, they had to defy their parents in order to marry each other.
+The inter-caste marriage being difficult in those days, they had to defy their parents in order to marry each other.